costoffreedom/costoffreedom-book/book/affordances/index.md

-{% include "chapter-intro.md" %}
+# Affordances

-### Nature, structure, motivations and limitations of some fundamental levers towards a successful practice of liberation.
+## Nature, structure, motivations and limitations of some fundamental levers towards a successful practice of liberation.

 * [Queering](queering.html), by [Natacha Roussel](../appendix/attributions.html#natacha-roussel)